nyu-mll/jiant/README.md

 Post an issue here on GitHub if you have any problems, and create a pull request if you make any improvements (substantial or cosmetic) to the code that you're willing to share.

-## Contributing

-We use the `black` coding style with a line limit of 100.
-After installing the requirements, simply running `pre-commit install` should ensure you comply with this in all your future commits.
-If you're adding features or fixing a bug, please also add the tests.

-For any PR, make sure to update any existing `conf` files, tutorials, and scripts to match your changes.
-If your PR adds or changes functionality that can be directly tested, add or update a test.

-For PRs that typical users will need to be aware of, include  make a matching PR to the [documentation](https://github.com/nyu-mll/jiant-site/edit/master/documentation/README.md).
-We will merge that documentation PR once the original PR is merged in _and pushed out in a release_.
-(Proposals for better ways to do this are welcome.)

-For PRs that change package dependencies, update both `environment.yml` (used for conda) and `setup.py` (used by pip, and in automatic CircleCI tests).

 ## Releases

 Releases are identified using git tags and distributed via PyPI for pip installation.
 After passing CI tests and creating a new git tag for a release, it can be uploaded to PyPI by running: